abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/infinity-pool.md

 Jackpot.
 A dev comment straight up says the `/status` tool posts to `/internal/netcheck`, calls it "legacy," and says it's disallowed in robots.txt "for now."
 That's basically a roadmap.

-`/status` turned out to be a "sister-property connectivity" tool — a form where staff type in a hostname and it checks if that property responds.
-Feels like a ping wrapper, and ping wrappers built on user input are a classic command injection setup.
-Tested it:

 ```
 curl -s -X POST http://10.113.147.93/internal/netcheck -d "host=127.0.0.1; id"